-SCIENCE 9 (MSC--09)

-Prerequisite: Science 8
+SCIENCE 9 (MSC--09) Prerequisite: Science 8

-Science 9 involves the study of the following topics: Mitosis and Meiosis, Atomic Theory and the Periodic Table, Electricity, and Biosphere Processes.
-Upon successful completion of Science 9, students are promoted to Science 10 or may apply for Science 10 Honours.
+Science 9 involves the study and hands-on exploration of the following topics: Mitosis and Meiosis, Atomic Theory and the Periodic Table, Electricity, and Biosphere Processes.
+An emphasis will be placed on laying a strong foundation of science knowledge, communication, and critical thinking skills, in preparation for Science 10.
+Upon successful completion of Science 9, students are promoted to Science 10, or may apply for Science 10 Honours.